cvlab-epfl/MeshUDF/README.md

 <img src='gifs/optim_0_2.gif' width='350'> <img src='gifs/optim_1_3.gif' width='350'>

-This is the PyTorch implementation of the preprint [MeshUDF](https://arxiv.org/abs/2111.14549).
+This is the PyTorch implementation of the ICCV paper [MeshUDF](https://bguillard.github.io/meshudf/).
 We provide one dummy pre-trained UDF network and code for demonstrating our differentiable meshing procedure of open surfaces.

 The below instructions describe how to:
 1. [Setup the Python environment](#setup-environment)